Earl Van Dorn: Early life and career

-Van Dorn was born near Port Gibson in Claiborne County, Mississippi, on September 17, 1870.
+Van Dorn was born near Port Gibson, Mississippi, on September 17, 1820.
 His parents were Sophia Donelson Caffery, a niece of Andrew Jackson, and Peter Aaron Van Dorn, a lawyer who had moved from New Jersey years earlier.
 He had eight siblings, including sisters Emily Van Dorn Miller and Octavia Van Dorn (Ross) Sulivane.
 His sister Octavia had a son, Clement Sulivane, who became a captain in the CSA forces and served on Van Dorn's staff; he later was promoted to lieutenant colonel.

 In 1838, Van Dorn enrolled in the United States Military Academy at West Point.
 His mother's connection to Andrew Jackson secured him an appointment there.
 He graduated 52nd out of 68 cadets in the class of 1842 with the low rank largely due to 163 demerits given for failing to salute in passing, tobacco, and profanity.
 He was appointed a brevet second lieutenant in the 7th U.S. Infantry Regiment on July 1, 1842, and began his army service in the Southern United States.

 After graduation, in December 1843, he married Caroline Godbold, daughter of a prominent Alabama planter family.
 They had two children together: son Earl Van Dorn Jr. (1855–?) and daughter Olivia (1852–1878).

 Van Dorn and the 7th were on garrison duty at Fort Pike, Louisiana, in 1842–43, and were stationed at Fort Morgan, Alabama, briefly in 1843.
 He did garrison duty at the Mount Vernon Arsenal in Alabama from 1843 into 1844.
 He was ordered to Pensacola harbor in Florida from 1844 to 1845, during which Van Dorn was promoted to second lieutenant on November 30, 1844.